RDCH106/JumpRanking/sender/README.md

 # JumpRanking Sender ✉️

-Tool to send data to JumpRRanking Service
+Tool to send data to JumpRanking Service

 <br>